rlyehlab/ciencia-comunitaria/CONTRIBUTING.md

 If this is your first time collaborating in a project, we suggest you find a concrete initial task to contribute with :wink:

+1. Choose a sub-project, go to the repo
+2. Go to the Issues tab
-You can look for the label *'good first issue'*.
-You can see all the issues labeled *'good first issue'* by clicking [here](https://github.com/rlyehlab/eter/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+3. Search for issues labeled *'good first issue'*

+Once you detect an issue to work on, leave a comment on it with your contribution.

 ### Pending tasks

-There are two ways of seeing all pending tasks:

-* Entering the sub-project you're interested in and taking a look at the "To do" panel

-* Checking the general list of [*issues*](https://github.com/rlyehlab/eter/issues), that only contains the "To Do" and "In progress" ones

-There are lots of things to do, just choose one you like and leave a comment :smile:
+To take a look at pending stuff:

+1. Choose a sub-project, go to the repo
+2. Go to the project tab
+3. Check issues listed under "to do" panel

+Once you detect an issue to work on, leave a comment on it with your contribution.

 ### Suggesting enhancements

-If you see anything that can be enhanced (text, code, translations, anything) just [create an *issue*](https://help.github.com/articles/creating-an-issue/) or if you're familiar with GitHub, create a pull request.
+If you see anything that can be enhanced (text, code, translations, anything) just [create an *issue*](https://help.github.com/articles/creating-an-issue/) and if you're familiar with GitHub, propose a change and create a pull request.

 ### I have a question